 People often get confused between a requirement to have a license to perform landscaping duties and the requirement of being registered.
 If you have a license it means that you have passed several tests and that you have reasonable competency to be in the business of landscaping.
 It is actually like a test to show that you are capable of doing the job at hand, much like doctors and many other practices need to do.
 Heck, even 5-year-old kids with lemonade stands need business licenses nowadays, business licenses being something we will touch on shortly.

 Now, registration is a little different.
 Generally speaking, according to the laws in most areas, businesses of any kind need to be registered as such.
 This is pretty obvious because of legal issues, taxes, and all that other fun stuff.
 Simply put, governments want to know what kinds of businesses are out there, and how many of them exist.
+The "Start a Business" section of the USA Government website is a good place to start.

 In pretty much any and all cases, a business needs to be registered with some kind of government authority to be considered legally eligible to work.
 This has to do with taxes as well as employment regulation too.
 After all, you can’t just start your own business, hire people at will, and not pay any taxes.
 Wherever you live, chances are almost certain that you have to register your business, even if a license is not required for landscaping.